climate-tech-handbook/climate-tech-handbook/docs/about.md

 ## Our Mission

-To build the world's most **accessible**, yet **comprehensive**, resource for anyone using technology to address our climate emergency.
+To build the world's most **accessible**, yet **comprehensive**, resource for anyone who wants to work on technology to address our climate emergency.

 ## Our Vision